-Enabled by this holistic, end-to-end technology architecture, the organisation was able to convert its procurement process to a more efficient, easy-to-use, and value-oriented system with greater controls.
+Enabled by this holistic, end-to-end technology architecture, the organization was able to convert its procurement process to a more efficient, easy-to-use, and value-oriented system with greater controls.

 The initial review Protiviti performed examined all aspects of the procurement process, including sourcing, supplier onboarding and vendor master file governance, with an eye toward providing a road map to a desired future state.
-The assessment revealed an assortment of point solutions with underutilised procurement functionality, including several that had been brought into the organisation for another purpose.
+The assessment revealed an assortment of point solutions with underutilized procurement functionality, including several that had been brought into the organization for another purpose.

 Mapping the Future

-Collaboration and collegiality, qualities baked into the organisation’s culture, were essential considerations in the selection and design of the virtual procurement model.
-These qualities were captured in the extensive interview process, during which stakeholders highlighted the organisation’s inherent drive to share resources, conserve effort and build on the experience of others.
+Collaboration and collegiality, qualities baked into the organization’s culture, were essential considerations in the selection and design of the virtual procurement model.
+These qualities were captured in the extensive interview process, during which stakeholders highlighted the organization’s inherent drive to share resources, conserve effort and build on the experience of others.

 Too often, engaged consultants come in, do their research and leave behind a report full of opinions and recommendations that may not always be practicable.
 This engagement, however, began with a true partnership with stakeholders, which allowed critical insights to be collected and enabled the engagement team to have frank and open discussions with the stakeholders about its findings and recommendations.
 These essential steps were taken before any attempt was made to select and build the ideal model.

-Collaboration and collegiality, qualities baked into the organisation’s culture, were essential considerations in the selection and design of the virtual procurement model.
+Collaboration and collegiality, qualities baked into the organization’s culture, were essential considerations in the selection and design of the virtual procurement model.
 These qualities were captured in the extensive interview process.

 Three Keys to Success

 In the end, the engagement team successfully provided the organization a practical way to drive value and benefit by transforming the way goods and services are sourced and purchased.
 Going forward, the purchasing services function intends to serve as a strategic partner to all business units by providing the following three keys to success: